Internal Investigations

 Indications of improper payments, invitations or benefits in connection with contracts.

-• Fraud, embezzlement, asset transfers
+• Fraud, breach of trust, asset shifts

 Irregularities in accounting, unclear cash flows, “side structures”.